alvr-org/ALVR/wiki/Flatpak.md

-## Installing ALVR and using SteamVR on Linux through Flatpak
+# Installing ALVR and using SteamVR on Linux through Flatpak

 ## Disclaimer

 1. This is not a fully-featured version of ALVR!
 It lacks Nvidia support and has bugs related to Flatpak sandboxing

-2. Nvidia GPUs are currently not supported
+2. Nvidia GPUs are currently not supported (but might be supported with [this PR](https://github.com/alvr-org/ALVR/pull/2207))

 3. Native Linux SteamVR utility applications such as OpenVRAS are not supported nor tested, use at your own risk